Marion Oliver McCaw Hall

 Criminal Trespass on Campus shall include any person who knowingly:

-Enters or remains on the campus without permission or from which he or she has been excluded during the period covered by a Trespass Warning pursuant to these rules.
+Enters or remains on the campus without permission or from which he or she has been excluded during any period covered by an Exclusion Warning or an Exclusion Notice pursuant to these rules.

 Enters, remains in, or is otherwise present within the premises of the campus during hours within which the campus is not open to the public, or within an area not open to the public, unless the person is present within the campus to participate in an activity either conducted by Seattle Center or conducted pursuant to the terms of a license or permit issued by Seattle Center.